HerbertJames831/Herbert-s-Emerging-Tech-Assessment/README.md

 ## Task 2 Functions

 The create_book_text_from_trigram_model() function is beneficial for creating text by applying the trigram models that were created in Task 1.

+## Task 3 Functions

+The load_authentic_english_words() function is used to load English words from "words.txt" file.

+The obtain_words_from_book_text() function is used to extract words from the created text.

+The calculate_percentage_of_authentic_words() function is used to calculate the percentage of authentic English words.